zephyr06/SP_Metric_Opt/README.md

+# Read the priority assignment results in bash scripts
+There is one script `TaskData/read_vec.sh`, which reads the priority assignment results into an array.

 # Modify the task set
 You can always directly modify the yaml file manually for some test purposes.
 Besides, you can also use the following command to modify it in a bash environment.
 ```